CloudStationTeam/docs/source/waypoints.md

 "Add": add a waypoint to a drone. \
 "Update": update waypoints to a drone. \
 "Send": send waypoints to a drone. \
+"Remove": remove a waypoint for a drone. \
-"Clear All": clear all waypoint to a drone. \
+"Clear All": clear all waypoints for a drone. \
 "Show All Waypoint Lists": show all waypoints for all drones. \
 "Clear All Waypoint Lists": clear All waypoints for all drone. \
 There could be different drones.

-Notes: \
+Notes. \
 "Note in SITL the drone will only arm in guided mode.
 However, for real drones, they will arm in other modes also."